fubicales2016/fogbowcloud.org/content/pages/install-rendezvous.md

 url: install-rendezvous
 save_as: install-rendezvous.html
 section: install
-index: 2
+index: 3

 # Rendezvous

-The rendezvous component acts as a discovery service for a fowbow federation.
+The rendezvous component acts as a discovery service for a fogbow federation.
 It allows members to find each other by providing a complete status of the federation.

 ## Install from source